8 Introduction to Python and Pandas

 PhD 5

-The resulting DataFrame has the Education level as index and the column 0 has the level information.
+The resulting DataFrame has the Education level as index “row names” and the column name is 0.

 education_df = education_df.rename(columns={0: "Level"})